jpfleblanc/libami/doc/install.rst

 	+ Breathe >= 4.20.0 (You can install it by `pip` as well.)

 3. Building:
-	Open `compile.sh` file in any editor, and change the file path.
+	An example cmake command is in the `compile.sh`.
+Open the file in any editor, and change relevant file paths.
 	Use a standard `CMake` procedure:

 		::